cpjuhas/team-ops-runbook/checklists/storage_checklist.md

 - Control-M not hung

 ### Replication
-- Everytihn real-time or 15 mins
+- Everything real-time or 15 mins

 ### Backups
 -  Where do you start?